Reducing Food Waste Through Improved Cold Chain Management

 Harnessing the Internet of Things

-In addition to leveraging better distribution and climate monitoring technology, there’s room to harness the possibilities arising from advances in machine learning and artificial intelligence (AI) with the aim of improving the delivery of fresh food to consumers.
+In addition to leveraging improved distribution and climate-monitoring technology, there’s room to harness the potential of advances in machine learning and artificial intelligence (AI) to improve the delivery of fresh food to consumers.

-Increasingly sophisticated technology tools can better process hefty amounts of data in less time and generate insights that can help improve every stage of the food distribution process.
+Increasingly sophisticated tools can process large volumes of data more quickly and generate insights that help improve every stage of the food distribution process.

-Using data analysis, data points can be mapped out and inferences made to predict consumer demand more accurately, project production shortfalls due to weather patterns, estimate ideal transport routes/timelines, and gauge the probability of food getting spoiled based on a set of customizable criteria.
+Using data analysis, data points can be mapped and inferences drawn to predict consumer demand more accurately, project production shortfalls due to weather patterns, estimate optimal transport routes/timelines, and gauge the likelihood of food spoilage based on a set of customizable criteria.

-Sonicu’s wireless remote monitoring systems leverage the Internet of Things (IoT) and cloud-based technology to avail data on product safety 24/7.
+Sonicu’s wireless remote monitoring systems leverage the Internet of Things (IoT) and cloud-based technology to provide reliable data on product safety 24/7.
 Products can be monitored remotely, and alerts are triggered automatically if a temperature excursion occurs.

-Based on the product, it’s possible to not only monitor temperature conditions, but also humidity, pressure, and even Ultra Low Temperature (ULT) conditions, which were critical when COVID-19 was being distributed.
+Depending on the product, it’s possible to monitor not only temperature but also humidity, pressure, and even Ultra Low Temperature (ULT) conditions, which were critical during the distribution of COVID-19.

 As a result, it’s now possible to monitor trailers throughout the transport process from distribution centers to other points along the supply chain.

-Food items not only ship in ideal conditions, but real-time data on their condition is available.
+Food items not only ship in ideal conditions, but real-time data on their condition is also available.

 The best part is that the Sonicu monitoring process is entirely automated.